parnapraveen/Biomedical-AI-Agent/docs/getting-started.md

 Complete guide to setting up and using the Life Sciences Knowledge Graph Agent platform.

+**🆕 New to AI, knowledge graphs, or biomedical concepts?** Start with our [Foundations and Background Guide](foundations-and-background.md) - a comprehensive resource designed for complete beginners to understand the technologies and concepts used in this project.

 ## 🎯 What You'll Learn

 Build real AI systems that combine: